-5. Eat healthier carbs.
+5. Eat Healthier Carbs

 Although cutting carbohydrates from your diet can help you lose water weight quickly, there’s a tendency for your energy to plummet.
-Also, when you limit the amount of unhealthy carbs that you eat, your protein and fat consumption will automatically increase in terms of your calorie ratio.
+Also, when you limit the number of unhealthy carbs that you eat, your protein and fat consumption will automatically increase in terms of your calorie ratio.

 Because both protein and fat encourage water loss, this can also help decrease water weight.
 When you do eat carbs, choose to eat healthy ones like fruits and veggies instead of going completely carb-free.

-6. Eat potassium-rich foods.
+6. Eat Potassium-Rich Foods

 Potassium has been shown to help reduce water weight in two ways.
 First, it decreases the sodium levels in your body, and second, it increases urine production.

-As an electrolyte, potassium works with the sodium in your body to help regulate the fluids around your cells and prevent you from retaining excess water.
+As an electrolyte, potassium works with sodium in your body to help regulate the fluids around your cells and prevent you from retaining excess water.
 Some healthy foods to include in your diet that are high in potassium include beans, dark leafy greens, coconut water, fish, avocados, bananas, raisins, dates, cooked spinach or broccoli, white potatoes, and sweet potatoes.

-7. Take magnesium supplements.
+7. Take Magnesium Supplements